-Only a Perforce superuser can use p4 admin stop.
+Only a Perforce superuser may use p4 admin stop.

 For older revisions of Perforce, shut down services manually by using the Services applet in the Control Panel.
 Shut down servers running in command prompt windows by typing CTRL-C in the window or by clicking on the icon to Close the command prompt window.

-Although these manual shutdown options work with Release 99.2 and earlier versions of Perforce, they are not necessarily "clean", in the sense that the server or service is shut down abruptly.
-With the availability of the p4 admin stop command in 99.2, the manual shutdown options are obsolete.
+Although manually shutting down in this way works with Release 99.2 and earlier versions of Perforce, it is not necessarily "clean", in the sense that the server or service is shut down abruptly.
+With the availability of the p4 admin stop command in 99.2, this manual shutdown method is obsolete.